 The Afghanistan government has launched a big offensive in Paktiar province in an apparent effort to quell opposition before winter sets in and makes roads impassable.

-The Afghanistan government has launched a big offensive in Paktiar province in an apparent effort to quell opposition before winter sets in and makes roads impassable.
+Background: The Afghanistan government has launched a big offensive in Paktiar province in an apparent effort to quell opposition before winter sets in and makes roads impassable.
 A spokesman for the Majahadeen Moslem fighters said they were using mainly captured rifles, submachine guns and mortars in an effort to overthrow the left-wing government in Kabul.
 The Moslem forces are estimated by Reuters News Agency to have up to 55,000 men, women and boys under arms.
 When Afghanistan's new leader Hafizullah Amin assumed power in September he appointed a committee to write a new constitution so that the country, he said, according to the people's wishes.
 He also called on amnesty, but the fighting continues in the provinces in what has been called 'a holy war'.

 SYNOPSIS: An influential member of the main group fighting the kabul government forces is Muhammad hashim al Mujaddidi, a spiritual leader of the Majahadeen.
 Interviewed during a visit to Pakistan, he said that the 1,000 year ole religious society is waging a Jehad against Godless forces.
 He says it makes no difference whether Afghanistan was ruled by Hafizullah Amin, or the man he deposed, former President Noor Mohammad Tarakki; both, he said, were Communist and anti-Moslem.